zeplo/site/docs/step.md

 The `/step` API allows you to send a series of requests in sequence or parallel, and use the response from one request job as the input for another.

-The following diagram shows an example of some steps that you might want to complete after receiving an order:
+For example, the following diagram shows some steps that you might want to complete after receiving an order:

 <img
   style={{ background: '#f1f1f1', maxWidth: '400px', borderRadius: 6 }}